 Mathur, a member of India’s Prime Minister’s Council on Climate Change, highlighted the skewed distribution of global climate finance and emphasized India’s focus on reforming multilateral development banks and promoting renewable energy investments during its G20 presidency.

-As part of its G20 presidency, India invited ISA as a guest international organization, aligning with the goal of advancing renewable energy.
+As part of its G20 presidency, India invited ISA as a guest international organization, aligning to advance renewable energy.

 Mathur explained that the drop in battery prices by 2025 could pave the way for widespread adoption of solar plus battery solutions, making India’s target of 500 GW of renewable energy capacity achievable and even surpassable.